50 Useful Phrases for Discussions in English

 - I couldn’t agree more.

 When having a conversation, we often nod our head to show that we are listening.
 Nodding your head does not always mean that you agree.
 It just shows the speaker that you are following what they are saying.
 To show agreement, use one of the above phrases.
 If you want to hear these used by native speakers in context, I highly recommend YouGlish.
 I’ve entered absolutely into the search, but you can enter any word or phrase you are curious about.
-Of course, absolutely can be used in different ways, but you’ll hear it used to show agreement in some of thousands of examples on YouGlish.
+Of course, absolutely can be used in different ways, but you’ll hear it used to show agreement in some of the thousands of examples on YouGlish.

 7. Useful phrases to disagree politely: